-b.
+Answer Yes b.
 New Hires for MCO (PWTD)

-In terms of new hires, there were 0 new hires for Law Clerks who self-identified as PWD or PWTD.
-There was one new hire in the MCO of General Attorney who self-identified as a PWD.
-No newly hired General Attorneys identified as a PWTD.
+In terms of new hires, there were no new hires for Law Clerks who selfidentified as PWD or PWTD.
+No newly hired General Attorneys identified as a PWD or a PWTD.

 3. Using the relevant applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the qualified internal applicants for any of the mission-critical occupations (MCO)?
 If "yes", please describe the triggers below.
 Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.